 Snow/Ice data is all zeroes (DR #4802).

-Error Flags are incorrectly set to 20 (bad input) and no retrievals are made for all terrain pressures greater than 1.001 atmospheres. (will be reset to > 1.07 atmospheres ).
+Error Flags are incorrectly set to 20 (bad input) and no retrievals are made for all terrain pressures greater than 1.001 atmospheres.
+(DR #4860, CCR # 516 will be reset to > 1.07 atmospheres in Mx6.3 ).

 Radiance Coefficients are for stray light corrected data but a correction has not been implemented.
 Correction subroutine and definitive estimates of coefficients are under development (DR #4823).